degreepath/auditor/tests/snapshots/2015-16/degree/bachelor-of-arts.md

 For this requirement, you must do both of the following:

 - in the subset “Courses with an HWC”, there must be at least two courses
-- in the subset “Courses with an HWC”, there must be at least one course at St. Olaf College
+- in the subset “Courses with an HWC”, there must be at least one course taken at St. Olaf College

 #### Multicultural Studies
 Given the subset of courses from your transcript, limited to only courses taken with the MCD or MCG general education attribute, as “Courses with an MCD or MCG”: